Updated for 2020 with free summer activities for kids!

 - Lakeshore Learning Center – These classes have temporarily canceled due to COVID.
 Free craft projects for kids every Saturday from 11 – 3 pm.

 - Free National Park Entrance – Visit more than 100 national parks for free on August 25 & September 28.

 - Free Museum Admission – While many museums are currently closed due to COVID, this program will resume as museums open later in the summer (the website suggests early July.)
 Bank of America card holders can get free general admission to 150 museums nationwide the first full weekend of each month.
-Check to see what museums are free near you on the 2012 participant roster.
+Check to see what museums are free near you.